Chandrika1302/Rent-Management-System/README.md

-# cse445
+# Rental Management System

-Central repository for all resources related to CSE445 - capstone project.
+A website where the owner of a PG/Rent business can efficiently handle all activities related to rent mangement

 # Technologies